Lexciese/auv-lqr/README.md

 ## LQR Control for Autonomous Underwater Vehicle (AUV) in Python

-The project contains a Linear Quadratic Regulator (LQR) for Autonomous Underwater Vehicle (AUV) implemented in Python.
-This project is inspired from [juansrojas/lqr-control-auv](https://github.com/juansrojas/lqr-control-auv/) MATLAB codes.
+This repository present a Linear Quadratic Regulator (LQR) for Autonomous Underwater Vehicle (AUV) implemented in Python.
+This works is inspired from [juansrojas/lqr-control-auv](https://github.com/juansrojas/lqr-control-auv/) MATLAB codes.

 ## Run the Program